 Going Back to Our Roots at Ka‘ala Farm

-From mauka to makai (mountain to sea), Ka‘ala Farm sits in the heart of Wai‘anae spread across several acres of sacred land.
-Located at 86-120 Farrington Hwy., Unit B203, this educational farm aims to provide for the community by rebuilding their connection with the ‘āina.
-Working with children and adults alike, the farm offers a serene and safe place for many of the community members to visit and reconnect with the ancestors of Wai‘anae.
+Ka‘ala Farm offers a serene and safe place for many of the community members to visit and reconnect with the ancestors of Wai‘anae.
 Reaching back to the early 1970’s, a group of youths stumbled upon rock terraces and discovered that it had been an old lo‘i kalo (taro patch).
-Throwing themselves into its restoration, they hoped to reconnect with the ‘āina and a new meaning to their lives.
-They hoped for a new lifestyle based on traditional values of hard work, cooperation, and respect.
-For the past 40+ years, Ka‘ala Farm has provided the community with a cultural learning center, as well as acted as an anchor for our cultural practices and ancestral land management systems.
+Throwing themselves into its restoration, they hoped for a new lifestyle based on traditional values of hard work, cooperation, and respect.
+For the past 40+ years, Ka‘ala Farm has provided the community with a cultural learning center, and acted as an anchor for ancestral land management systems.

-While Ka‘ala Farm is used to cultivate kalo and many other indigenous agricultural products, Ka‘ala also stands to nourish the development of Wai‘anae’s youths.
-For Uncle Butch, he believes it’s vital for the younger generations to connect with the ‘āina.
-“Even though we're about education, bottom line is it's a place for healing."
-DeTroy explained.
-"When a fourth-grader steps in the mud, he or she is stepping in the footprints of their ancestors, who sustain life inside her for generations.”
+Uncle Butch DeTroy who has been working with Ka‘ala for many years believes it’s vital for the younger generations to connect with the ‘āina.
+“When a fourth-grader steps in the mud, he or she is stepping in the footprints of their ancestors, who sustain life inside him or her for generations.”

 Unfortunately due to the pandemic, Ka‘ala Farm has not been able to work with their usual student tours and local visitors.
 “We used to have 50 to 60 school kids three times a week come on a school bus.
 “They couldn’t do that anymore, so we had to cut groups down in smaller sizes,” DeTroy explains.
 “However, with the reopening of businesses and gradual lifting of restrictions, groups have started to trickle back to the Farm.”